 Student Date

-Home Phone Date Date of Birth
+Home Phone Date of Birth

-Exposure Date Where did the incic lent occur?
-Exposure Time
+Exposure Date Exposure Time

+Exposure Date t occur? - '

-Nature of incident: Pathogen: Check appropriate bo []Blood []Body Fluid x. [] Chemical [] Airborne
+Nature of incident: Ch eck appropriate bo

+Chemical Airborne

-Describe details of incident:
+Describe details of inc ident:

-Describe what task (s) were being perforr ned when the exposure occurred:
+Describe what task(s) were being perform med when the exposu re occurred: :

-quipment (PPE)?
-Yes N lo

-es, explain how:
+Were you wearing Pe • Yes No

+Did the PPE fail?
+Ye

-To what fluids were e you exposed?
+To what fluids were y ou exposed?

-What parts of your body became expose d?
+What parts of your bo dy became expose ed?

-If yes, what was the e wound?
-Yes e object? rate your body?
+Was this a puncture was the common where did it penetrate ound?
+Yes bject? your body?
 No

-If yes, what fluid?
-Did you receive me ted into your body?
-Ye How much?
-No
+Was any fluid injected If yes, what fluid?
+I into your body?
+Y es_No No Hc

+If yes, where?
+When?

+By whom?

+Explanation of source individual(s)

-Preceptor Signatur Date
+Student Signature Date

-sician Assistant Stud narquette.edu
+Preceptor Signature epartment of Physic ian Assistant Stud dies Email: mu Date @marquette.edu